dpoulopoulos/cf_step/README.md

 bootstrapping_data = data_df_cleaned[:pct]
 ```

-Sub-classing the *Pytorch* Dataset class, we will create a dataset from our Dataframe.
+We will create a dataset from our Dataframe.
 We extract four elements:

 * The user code
 * The movie code